 Pace of the profession’s change

 The profession established its first national code of ethics in 2004, and it first standards of practice in 2005 (http://www.ncihc.org/resources).
 In 2016, the National Council on Interpreting in Health Care (NCIHC), after a number of focus group discussions, decided not to undertake the review of either documents since both were found relevant to the current situation.
-NCIHC published a more detailed guidance to its Advocacy standard in 2021.
+NCIHC published a more detailed guidance for its Advocacy standard in 2021.
+In 2025, NCIHC is undergoing review of their national code of ethics.

 Pace of change regarding national language access policies